bhisaac/5eFP/5eFP-SRD.md

 **_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state (see Setting Handbook).
 A 5eFP game ends when the conflict is resolved.

 **_Deploy_.** After choosing an unexplored world map tile, the PCs deploy onto its exploration map by placing the group token in a random location.
 The obscuring map tile under the group token is revealed.
-During a downtime round, PCs may deploy and resolve the downtime round on an area within an explored world map tile.
+Explored world map tiles sometimes provide additional locations for placing your character during a downtime round.
+These bonus areas are placed along the sides of the world map.
+PCs may deploy onto these special areas before resolving a downtime round.

 **_Discover._** If a game feature instructs you to discover something, you determine three results, choose one, and discard the rest.